 - Studies have shown that 50% of patients are more likely to make or confirm an appointment after receiving an SMS reminder, rather than relying on an appointment card.

 - Results from Salesforce and Harris Poll survey shows that 71% of Millennials want to be able to book appointments through mobile apps.

 - 56% of seniors said they wanted to access healthcare resources from their smartphone.

-Healthcare contact centres can use the SMS functionality of Premier Contact Point Mobile Customer Experience to schedule automated appointment reminders, to answer patient queries and provide links to required documents.
-The conversation is saved in the patient record.
+Healthcare contact centres can use the SMS functionality of Premier Contact Point to schedule automated appointment reminders, answer patient queries and provide links to required documents.
+The conversation is then saved in the patient record.